DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

 ## Suggestions

-If you need/want to considerably customize the behavior of this library, I suggest creating a dedicated file and to import it from the top-most component in the components tree of your project.
+If you need to considerably customize the behavior of this library, I suggest creating a dedicated file and to import it from the top-most component in the components tree of your project.
 Within that file you can then call the API functions to set global settings or shared transition properties.

 ```typescript
 // reveal.config.ts